EU's Role & Support

 Digital Education Action Plan, 2021-27 widens scope to cover non-formal and lifelong learning, focus on digital competence and digital capacity building of institutions, including for adult learners and professionals

-Council conclusions on the implementation of the Council Recommendation on Upskilling Pathways: New Opportunities for Adults, OJ C 189, 5.6.2019, p.
-23–27
+Council adopts conclusions renewing its commitment to support adults struggling with basic skills Council conclusions on the implementation of the Council Recommendation on Upskilling Pathways: New Opportunities for Adults.

 Member States outlined their measures to implement Upskilling Pathways.

 On 19 December the Council adopts the recommendation Upskilling Pathways - New opportunities for adults.
-This aims to help Europe's 64 million adults who do not yet have an upper secondary qualification to acquire a minimum level of literacy, numeracy and digital skills and then progress towards an upper or lower secondary qualification.
+This aims to help Europe's 64 million adults (EU 28) who do not yet have an upper secondary qualification to acquire a minimum level of literacy, numeracy and digital skills and then progress towards an upper or lower secondary qualification.

-The 2015-2020 priorities for EAAL are set:
+The 2015-2020 priorities for European Agenda on Adult learning are set:

-- ensuring the coherence of adult learning with other policy areas
+• ensuring the coherence of adult learning with other policy areas

-- increasing the supply and take-up of adult learning provision
+• increasing the supply and take-up of adult learning provision

-- widening access through workplace-based learning, ICT and second-chance opportunities
+• widening access through workplace-based learning, ICT and second-chance opportunities

-- improving quality assurance, including initial and continuing education of adult educators.
+• improving quality assurance, including initial and continuing education of adult educators.

-A key message of EAAL is that adult learning in all its forms boosts learners’ employability, and contributes to social inclusion, active citizenship and personal development.
+A key message of European Agenda on Adult learning is that adult learning in all its forms boosts learners’ employability, and contributes to social inclusion, active citizenship and personal development.
 Increasing participation and enabling all adults to develop and renew their skills and competences throughout their lives are at the heart of the Agenda.

 The Commission publishes the communication It is always a good time to learn.
 It includes an Action Plan on Adult Learning (2008-2010) that provides, for the first time, common priorities to be encouraged in the adult learning sector.